kate-skorija/travelogue/README.md

 *  Users can navigate a world map easily (zoom, pan, etc).
 *  Users can to place pins on map to mark places they’ve been and places they would like to go.
 *  Users can login to view previously saved pins.
-*  Users can click on a placed pin and add/update/review notes they’ve made about that place.
+*  Users can click on a placed pin and add/update/review notes they’ve made about that place, or delete that place.

 <br>

 ## Known Bugs

-Currently a user can login, explore a world map, and place pins that are saved to their account.
-I am working on adding functionality for adding notes when pins are clicked on.
+In order for the pins to display correctly, the page currently has to refresh on the closing of the place modal.
 <br>

 ## Support and Contact Details